-Equivalent courses are those where there is sufficient overlap in content Equivalent Course academic grounds on behalf of Senate.

-Examination Board University bodies responsible for making decisions on students' academic standing, classifying students' awards, recommending to content to make it inappropriate for students to earn credits for more than one of the courses.
+Exclusive Course Exclusive courses are those where there is sufficient overlap in their content to make it inappropriate for students to earn credits for more than one of the courses.
 Students will be restricted from registration in a course when they have earned credit units for an exclusive course.

-Senate conferment of awards, and terminating the studies of students on knowledge students receive in their majors by enabling them to achieve a breadth of knowledge through exposure to multiple disciplines.
+Gateway Education The Gateway Education (GE) programme augments the specialized knowledge students receive in their majors by enabling them to achieve a breadth of knowledge through exposure to multiple disciplines.
 GE courses lay a solid foundation for personal growth and intellectual development.

-Exclusive Course Exclusive courses are those where there is sufficient overlap in their multiplied by the number of credit units) for all courses taken during the student's undergraduate studies at the University, and then dividing the result by the total number of credit units taken.
+Grade Point The GPA is obtained by adding all the quality points (i.e., grade points Average (GPA) multiplied by the number of credit units) for all courses taken during the multiplied by the number of credit units) for all courses taken during the student's undergraduate studies at the University, and then dividing the result by the total number of credit units taken.
 All course grades, unless excluded as approved by Senate, are included in the calculation.
 The GPA calculation shall not be rounded.
 Any digits after the second digit to the right of a decimal point shall be truncated.